 Deidre Woollard: That brings me to another question which I think a lot of about which is construction jobs, the aging of the construction worker, traditional construction workers, not really tech savvy, started to see iPads on job sites and things like that.
 How do you think that innovation is going to change how we build?
 Do you think the construction worker of the future is computer first, camera second.

 William Sankey: I like the way you put that computer first, camera second.
 I do agree that I think innovation that exists today is really driving and forcing change in the industry.
 I think even as you've seen, the more traditional commercial real estate space, they've been more traditional in the past.
 They are very aware that other industries are using modern technology solutions to drive productivity.
 This is something that McKinsey observed several years ago.
 I think if you look at even within the industry, people see the more transactional side or the consumer-facing sides of commercial real estate.
-They're probably 5-8 years ahead in the adoption of smart technologies around things like amenities, brokerage, leasing, property management.
+They're probably 5 to 8 years ahead in the adoption of smart technologies around things like amenities, brokerage, leasing, property management.
 That's really only on the transactional side.
 Oftentimes the bigger part of the real estate industry, well, I like to say the bottom of the iceberg is the creation of real estate.
 Those people that are creators building the real estate that makes up our cities.
-I look at our customers and they are in prospect [inaudible 00:17:40] they're really hungry for modern sophisticated solutions to help deliver projects effectively.
+I look at our customers and they are in prospect of what we're talking about, they're really hungry for modern sophisticated solutions to help deliver projects effectively.
 Historically, they were a little jealous.
 They said even the construction teams, they had technologies like PlanGrid and iPads in the field over a decade ago now.
 But we're still using a convoluted spreadsheet.
 That's no longer the case.
 Now you see teams that no longer have to rely on gut-driven instincts or steel spreadsheets or 150 things in the back of your head.
 Now you have a machine in the background that's proactively doing a lot of the legwork and allowing you to make just like these smarter decisions.
-What we see, I think I can say this, it's not just like an early adopter mentality anymore.
-If you go back when we were founded almost four years ago, you have the early adopters.
+What we see, I think, I can say this, it's not just like an early-adopter mentality anymore.
+If you go back to when we were founded almost four years ago, you have the early adopters.
 But now it's really become mainstream where financial partners like lenders and investors, they just expect real estate teams to leverage technology.
-It's one of the few industries, if you think about it, where you can borrow $200 million from a bank and someone is going to try to manage that in a very convoluted [inaudible 00:18:55] spreadsheet that people are very aware has a lot of errors.
+It's one of the few industries, if you think about it, where you can borrow $200 million from a bank and someone is going to try to manage that in a very convoluted error-prone spreadsheet that people are very aware has a lot of errors.
 I think that's changing now, these technology exists, this is becoming mainstream.
 The desire for innovation is not just there, but also the desire to adopt the innovation.
 I'm excited to see the next couple of years as developers that aren't aware even open their eyes what exists in the market and the ones that already have adopted Northspyre we've facilitated over $20 billion of projects historically.
 You're going to see those firms leveraging that data looking for, but also leveraging all the insights and institutional knowledge that now AI and machine is organizing for you to get to just like better returns and profits and beating the market.

 Deidre Woollard: What do you see as the future of Northspyre?
 What are you looking for for the business in the next couple of years?